NB: my ostentatious appetite—real need—to eat exotic

 I feel fairly sure that Damien Hirst, Andres Serrano, and Kiki Smith all care about the fragility of art and life, although in very different ways.
 When I first saw Nathalie Djurberg's S&M puppet theater, Nayland Blake's darkly conceived bunnies, a werewolf from David Altmejd, or Jeff Koons and his notes on camp, I may have laughed or sneered.
 When Abramovic swapped places with a hooker for the course of an opening, I felt the sexual attraction, only partly tempered by shame.
 Not here, for here they all parade by on equal terms.

-What of such artists as Bruce Nauman or Jenny Holzer, for whom irony and brute force, art and text, get along just fine?
+What of such artists as Bruce Nauman or Jenny Holzer, for whom irony and brute force, art and text, or text and silence get along just fine?
 In performance, Carolee Schneemann once pulled a feminist tract out of her naked vagina during menstruation, and then she read it aloud.
 Just as notoriously, Lynda Benglis flaunted a dildo for Artforum.
 In this mixed company, each is left communicating the sanctity of private parts rather than a woman's self-assertion, much less a sense of humor.
 My, I found myself thinking, how nice and thin Schneemann looked back then.

 Now comes a second surprise, along with quantity: all this has a point.
 Naturally any group show thrusts dissimilar artists together, and one has to ask why.
 Yes, Klaus Biesenbach, P.S.
 1's director and chief curator, muddles work evocative of visceral experience with work that questions it.
 He does so, I think, in order to ask whether art can recover the difference.